apache/metron/README.md

 enable rapid detection and rapid response for advanced security threats.

 # Obtaining Metron

+To obtain a release of Metron, please visit http://metron.incubator.apache.org/documentation/#releases

 This repository is a collection of submodules for convenience which is regularly updated to point to the latest versions.
 Github provides multiple ways to obtain